 Sparse representations of matrices are useful because they do not store every element.
 If one particular value appears very frequently, it can be very advantageous to use a sparse representation.
-Mathematica offers a sparse representation for matrices, vectors, and tensors with SparseArray.
+The Wolfram Language offers a sparse representation for matrices, vectors, and tensors with SparseArray.
 These are very closely related to dense matrices, which are represented by lists.
 Most operations that work for lists also work for sparse arrays.

 There are a number of ways to create sparse arrays.
 Many of them make use of the function SparseArray.

 This creates a sparse matrix from a dense matrix.
 The sparse matrix does not print like a matrix, because it might be extremely large: